Aamin09/WebMobiTask1LoginRegister/README.md

 - Create a database named `WebMobiTask1DB`
 - Set up all tables and relationships
 - Insert predefined sample data
+-
+### Important:
+After running the script, open your project and update the connection string in appsettings.json:

+"ConnectionStrings": {
+  "DefaultConnection": "Server=YOUR_SERVER_NAME;Database=WebMobiTask1DB;Trusted_Connection=True;TrustServerCertificate=True;"
+}
+🔁 Replace YOUR_SERVER_NAME with your actual SQL Server instance name.

 ### ✅ Result:
 You’ll have a fully working database that mirrors the original development setup.